-- New boundaries to the front, side and rear should be sympathetic to the locality in terms of materials and height whether this is hedgerows, or low brick boundary walls, and should relate to the surrounding topography. - New hedgerows should be indigenous to the local area to harmonise with the landscape and provide wildlife habitats.
-Suburban planting and the use of laurel or other quick growing varieties should be avoided. - Hedges should be re-instated, or the use of woven hazel or willow fences at 1.5 metres can be a suitable soft alternative to close boarded fencing, and these can be reinforced with planting to soften the impact. - Re-instating metal estate fencing where it is missing or has been damaged in parks and country estates will be encouraged, and their installation may be suitable in other rural locations.
+- new hedgerows should be indigenous to the local area to harmonise with the landscape and provide wildlife habitats.
+Suburban planting and the use of laurel or other quick growing varieties should be avoided; - hedges should be re-instated, or the use of woven hazel or willow fences at 1.5 metres can be a suitable soft alternative to close boarded fencing, and these can be reinforced with planting to soften the impact; - re-instating metal estate fencing where it is missing or has been damaged in parks and country estates will be encouraged, and their installation may be suitable in other rural locations; - fences are more appropriate to the larger village settings, than the rural nature of the open Forest.
+Close boarded fences in particular, appear hard and oppressive and are damaging throughout the New Forest